mfelice/imeasure/README.md

-#Contents
+#I-measure

-This package contains a Python implementation of the **I-measure** used for evaluating grammatical error correction systems.
+This repository contains a Python implementation of the **I-measure**, a metric used for evaluating grammatical error correction systems.
 A full description of the method can be found in the following paper, which should be cited whenever you use the script in your work:

 > Mariano Felice and Ted Briscoe.
-2015. **Towards a standard evaluation method for grammatical error detection and correction**.
+2015. [**Towards a standard evaluation method for grammatical error detection and correction**](http://www.cl.cam.ac.uk/~mf501/pub/docs/2015-naacl.pdf).
 In Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2015), Denver, CO.
 Association for Computational Linguistics.
 (To appear)

 #Requirements